-- Actual revenues were \$13,791 more than expected. - Actual expenditures were \$190,840 over the budgeted amount. - No revisions were made to the original adopted budget.
+- Actual revenues were \$140,046 less than expected. - Actual expenditures were \$59,160 less the budgeted amount. - No revisions were made to the original adopted budget.

-Factors Bearing On The Future And Next Year's Budgets And Rates
+Factors Bearing on the Future and Next Year's Budgets and Rates

 The District relies on property tax levies, authorized by underlying state statutes, for a significant portion of its revenue.
 Continuing surges in land development projects will likely cause the District's activities and expenditures to increase during the next two to five years.